Lex is a community focused on the relationship between information, knowledge, choices and risk.

 Information management is not new with the computer age or the age of the Internet.
 It is a core human capability and is key to human survival.
 The systems that we have built for information management have evolved through the years, but humans still process information in largely the same way.

-Humans have always acted on a combination of prior knowledge, new information available, intuition, risk tolerance and the ability to make choices at the appropriate moment to achieve their goal at the moment — whether it was escaping an immediate threat or working toward some longer term goal.
-Information systems have moved from unwritten, to written and now to digital.
+Humans have always acted on a combination of prior knowledge, new information available, intuition, risk tolerance and the ability to make choices at the appropriate moment to achieve their goal at the moment — whether it was escaping an immediate threat or working toward some longer-term goal.
+Information systems have moved from unwritten, to documented, to digital, to algorithmic, and now to multi-algorithmic.

 Finding the New Information Path